sebastiangreger/kirby3-commentions/README.md

 ### Grouping certain standard reactions

-When comments are displayed using the `<?= commentionsList('grouped') ?>` helper, adding the following settings array gives control over what reaction types are displayed as separate groups, in what order, and what title is used - remove any comment types to include them in the main comment list instead of displaying them as a separate group:
+When comments are displayed using the `commentions('grouped')` helper, adding the following settings array gives control over what reaction types are displayed as separate groups, in what order, and what title is used - remove any comment types to include them in the main comment list instead of displaying them as a separate group:

 ```php
 'sgkirby.commentions.grouped', [